Why do you celebrate Jewish holidays and not Christian ones? (part 1)Fall Feasts . God's Calendar and Biblical Feasts . Holidays . Torah/Bible

 After explaining these two clearly Jewish days of celebration.
 I quickly explained that we do not see anything wrong with celebrating national days, such as Thanksgiving, Fourth of July, and such.
 That we did not see any where in scripture that celebrating one day above another is wrong, unless the celebration is rooted in paganism.
 God’s Word is clear that everyday is to be a day to honor and celebrate Him, and that we are not to honor or celebrate Him in the ways of the pagans.
-We also have no problem with recognizing the day of ones birth, as a day to praise YHWH for their life.
+We also have no problem with recognizing the day of ones birth, as a day to praise Yehovah for life.

 So now it was time to explain why we celebrated the Biblical feasts and what they are.
 To find out my answer join me in my next post.